THE KINGDOM OF GOD IS AT HAND

 There are many Old Testament passages that refer to the events surrounding the coming of the Lord Jesus Christ to the earth.
 We cannot be too specific concerning the time scheduling of these climactic spiritual happenings because the Hebrew Prophets did not speak in clearly outlined sequences.
 The Prophets tend to describe a wide tapestry they beheld in the Spirit without strict reference to the precise order of the events.

 Therefore we must limit ourselves to the general nature of the day of image and union and of the supremely powerful testimony that will usher in the day of image and union.

 We think it is clear in the Scriptures that before He returns in the clouds the Lord Jesus will reveal through the Christian Church what soon will be hurtling earthward in unrelenting power from Heaven.
 The two witnesses will embody in themselves the power and life of the coming Kingdom Age.
 Also, the two witnesses will be the mold in which the thousand-year Kingdom Age will be developed.

-The true nature of the thousand-year period, the Day of the Lord, is entering now into the disciples as a “day star.”
-The day star (Christ—II Peter 1:19) heralds the worldwide Day of the Lord that is to follow.
+The true nature of the thousand-year period, the Day of the Lord, is entering now into the disciples as a “morning star” (or “day star”).
+The morning star (Christ—II Peter 1:19) heralds the worldwide Day of the Lord that is to follow.